 PAT Guide: Maths Essentials

 Maths is a very broad subject with many different areas within it, so knowing what to revise for the PAT is essential.
+This guide explores the PAT maths syllabus and what kinds of questions you can expect to see.

 Last Updated: 5th July 2022